kimchi-project/ginger/docs/API.md

 The Ginger API provides all functionalities of the plugin that may be used directly by external tools.
 In the following sections you will find the specification of all Collections and Resource types that are supported and URIs where they can be accessed.
-As Ginger API uses Kimchi framework, it uses the same general conventions of Kimchi.
+As Ginger API uses Wok (Webserver Originated from Kimchi) framework, it uses the same general conventions of Kimchi.
 In order to use the API effectively, please consider the following general conventions (from Kimchi documentation):

 * The **Content Type** of the API is JSON.
 When making HTTP requests to this API you should specify the following headers: